cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Slightly raise the Interactable corpse of Beam Drone so it can still be at least be visible.
 - Remove Update implementations on graphical components.
 - Change Muzzle effects of Options to SpawnEffects to properly display them.
+- Introduce a new API for making spawning of Option effects easier and shorter.

 **2.2.10**
 - Fix a bug where the API refuses to create the singleton class of a custom drone.